Q+A with ID graduate Kaiwei Tang, co-creator of the new Kickstarter-funded Light Phone

 We think there needs to be a balance to our connectedness.

-You graduated from the MDM from IIT Institute of Design in spring 2014.
+You graduated from IIT Institute of Design in spring 2014.
 Tell us about your background before coming to the program.
-What made you decide to pursue a masters degree in design from ID?
+What made you decide to pursue a master's degree in design from ID?

 Tell us about your process for developing and testing the Light Phone concept?